-If you’ve been hesitant to enter the world of social media or aren’t using it to your full advantage, 2014 might be the year to change that.
+If you’ve been hesitant to enter the world of social media or aren’t using it to your full advantage, this might be the year to change that.

 “Social media facilitates interaction between people,” said Sarah Cornelisse, Penn State senior extension associate.
 “You can extend the reach of your business, interact with more people, develop a new customer base.
 It’s a tool to help you achieve marketing goals and objectives.”